How to Fight the Ebbinghaus Forgetting Curve

 One of the biggest findings of the original Ebbinghaus experiments was that “over-learning” materials—that is, re-engaging with the material again and again, at spaced intervals—leads to a dramatic reduction of the forgetting curve.

 Re-retrieving the information is also a good way to cement it into memory.
 Our learning materials come with training reinforcement tools.
-Exams and quizzes are given immediately after a course, and then periodically (after two days, two weeks, two months, and four months).
 There is a mountain of scientific evidence that such “retrieval practicing” not only shows what learners retain but actually helps them retain information longer and fight the forgetting curve.

 One way we prompt learners to re-engage is with student materials tied to our courses.
 For example, our courses come with handouts that can be printed off, used to take notes, and referenced after the training event.
 They also include application questions to get learners to think more deeply about the content and how it applies to their own job or experience.